 Curo bought 10.2 acres of land in Lawrence Weston from Bristol City Council in February 2018.
-The site, located at the back of Long Cross and Henacre Road, between Kings Weston Lane and the skate park, could provide up to 128 new homes, including 30% affordable housing for social rent and Shared Ownership.
+The site, located north-west of Long Cross and Henacre Road, between Kings Weston Lane and the skate park, could provide up to 128 new homes, including 30% affordable housing for social rent and Shared Ownership.

 Aerial view of proposed development